 Skies Above, Earth Below: Mapping the Values of the Galloway Forest Dark Sky Park

-I am a PhD candidate at the University of Glasgow in the School of Geographical & Earth Sciences.
-My research explores the values of Dark Sky spaces, designated areas in which light pollution is greatly reduced for the protection and preservation of the night sky, by eliminating or reducing artificial light.
+I am a PhD candidate at the University of Glasgow in the School of Geographical and Earth Sciences.
+My research explores the values of International Dark Sky Places, designated areas that have pledged to conserve the natural dark of the night sky, by eliminating or reducing artificial light.

 Galloway Forest Dark Sky Park in South West Scotland is one such space, awarded with Gold Tier status from the International Dark-Sky Association in 2009.
-My project will map the life of the Dark Sky Park, its unique approach to dark skies practice, and the various communities that shape and sustain it.
+My project will map the life of the Dark Sky Park, its unique approach to dark skies practice, and the various agents involved in shaping its ongoing formation(s).